Basic exemption on pensions

 Life insurance contract with an investment risk

 In case of a life insurance contract with an investment risk concluded as of 1 August 2010 there are two options for taxation of income.
 If the underlying assets of an insurance contract meet the requirements specified in § 171 (2) of the Income Tax Act, a taxpayer may opt for an investment account system.
 If a policyholder has notified an insurer beforehand that an insurance indemnity is received from the financial assets acquired for money in the investment account specified in § 172 of the Income Tax Act, the insurer shall be exempt from an obligation to withhold income tax.
 Upon receipt of a disbursement under an insurance contract it must be transferred to an investment account immediately.
-A person, who has declared the accumulated reserve of the insurance contract in the value available as at 31 December 2010 or notified the insurer of the investment account, must keep in mind that if he or she fails to transfer the received amount to the investment account immediately, it shall be regarded as a disbursement from the investment account.
+A person, who has notified the insurer, must keep in mind that if he or she fails to transfer the received amount to the investment account immediately, it shall be regarded as a disbursement from the investment account.

 An alternative is not to involve the insurance contract concluded as of 1 August 2010 in the investment account system.
 In such case the received amount minus insurance premiums paid under the same contract shall be subject to taxation.
 The investment account system is not practical if, for example, the recipient of a disbursement is a beneficiary or another person – other than an insurer, for both persons must declare the amount received as income.